True.ink is a horse-buying, whiskey-bottling non-media media company

 I dawdled with all of this.
 I was still intrigued and wanted to hear more about Gray and the company, but didn’t know exactly what to write.
 If this is a media story, what exactly is the story?
 Is it that media is dead and this company believes that monetization can only happen when you take away the annoying writing and editing part?
 There is absolutely something to be said for a media company that avoids the pesky media parts.
 Tech giants like Google and Facebook are vacuuming up ad dollars and eyeballs, so it’s difficult for any independent company to get their voice heard.
 Editorial budgets are shrinking and magazines are folding.
 What True, the new company, wants to do is make members feel like their part of a magazine while selling something different.
 Gray still insists that the editorial ethos of True–the old magazine, that is–exists.
 And there is still an editorial element: He has staff who write about the myriad experiences the company offers, and Gray tells me he sees media partnerships down the horizon.

 Still, I waited unsure of what exactly to say.
 Then the horse project officially launched.
-Called “The People’s Horse,” Gray and his team let people pay a minimum of $149 to buy equity into an equine fetus.
+Called “The People’s Horse,” Gray and his team let people pay a minimum of $149 to buy access into an equine fetus.
 The foal’s parents are two prize-winning horses, including California Chrome who won both the Kentucky Derby and Preakness Stakes in 2014.
 Members bought a stake in the horse while she was in utero, and were given a camera to watch the gestation period.
-Once the horse is born, True members who bought into the horse would be given the chance to visit her whenever they want, as well as attend future events surrounding the horse.
+Once the horse is born, True members who bought into the horse would be given the chance to visit her at select dates, as well as attend future events surrounding the horse.
 They could even shell out $40 to send the horse a care package of carrots (expensive carrots, if you ask me).
 There’s also, of course, the chance that she could become a top racer given her pedigree–which is likely one of the big draws for buying a stake in a horse through an adventurer magazine that’s not actually a magazine.
+Down the line, Gray says that members will be given the chance to buy equity into the horse.

 The horse was born a few months ago and still I had nothing to write.
 Gray and I sent a few emails as updates and we continue with our lives–mine in New York, his in Mexico and probably other places, I imagine he travels a lot.
 A few weeks later he emails me again about another True project, one involving whiskey.
 He tells me he could give me the exclusive.
 Sure!
 I say–I’d love an exclusive; what reporter doesn’t love the word exclusive?
 Finally, a reason to write!

-Note: This story has been updated to clarify “The People’s Horse” experience.
-An earlier version of this story misstated a True member’s name and the location of the horse farm.
-We regret the error.